Piccolo (Dragon Ball): Video games

 Piccolo has been in many Dragon Ball-related video games such as Super Butōden, the Budokai and Budokai Tenkaichi series of games, as well as Dragon Ball Z: Infinite World and Dragon Ball Z: Burst Limit.
-In several games, Piccolo has exclusive forms such as Majin or fusions with Maima, Tsumuri, Dende, Dr. Mashirito, and Piccolo Daimaō, which drastically increase his power.
+In several games, Piccolo has exclusive forms such as Majin or fusions with Maima, Tsumuri, Dende, Dr. Mashirito, and King Piccolo, which drastically increase his power.

-Piccolo appears in multiple story modes in the 2006 game ' robert e lee'Dragon Ball Z: Supersonic Warriors 2.
-In Gohan's story, Piccolo is turned evil by a blast from Babidi, and becomes the leader of Buu and Dabura.
+Piccolo appears in multiple story modes in the 2006 game Dragon Ball Z: Supersonic Warriors 2.
+In Gohan's story, Piccolo is turned evil by a blast from Babidi and becomes the leader of Buu and Dabura.
 After fighting Gohan, he flees and absorbs Buu, increasing his power.
 Piccolo then announces via television his intent to take over the world, and partners with Cell and Frieza before being defeated by Gohan.

 In the 2011 game Dragon Ball Z: Ultimate Tenkaichi, Piccolo is defeated by Baby, encountering and battling the player while training, causing the player's Super Saiyan transformation and their subsequent overpowering of him.
 After he is defeated, Piccolo resolves to train the player.

 In the 2015 game Dragon Ball: Xenoverse, Piccolo appears as a mentor.
 Within the story mode, Piccolo fights the player while under the control of Demigra, and in the final battle against Demigra, Piccolo gives the player his energy.

 In the 2016 game Dragon Ball Xenoverse 2, Piccolo and Android 16 are defeated by Villainous Mode Imperfect Cell, allowing him to absorb #17 and #18 at the same time.
 The player then comes to assist Piccolo in his fight against Cell.

 In the 2018 game Dragon Ball FighterZ, Piccolo is found unconscious by Goku and Krillin, and agrees to help them fight off clones and discover their origins upon waking up.
 Piccolo joins the two in finding Gohan and Vegeta, and uses his Makankōsappō to participate in destroying Android 21.

 He is a playable character in some crossover games such as Jump Super Stars, Jump Ultimate Stars, and Jump Force.